 After uninstalling XFinity Toolbar, scan your computer for any remaining unwanted components or possible malware infections.
 Recommended malware removal software.

 XFinity toolbar removal from browsers:

 Video showing how to remove potentially unwanted browser add-ons:

-Remove XFinity Toolbar from Internet Explorer:
+Remove malicious add-ons from Internet Explorer:

-To change your homepage from xfinity.comcast.net to your preferred domain, click "Tools" (or the the gear icon in Internet Explorer 9), select "Internet Options", in the opened window remove xfinity.comcast.net and enter your preferred domain, which will open each time you launch Internet Explorer.
+To change your homepage from xfinity.comcast.net to your preferred domain, click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove xfinity.comcast.net and enter your preferred domain, which will open each time you launch Internet Explorer.

 Reset Google Chrome settings:

 To change your homepage in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings", in "On Startup section" click on "Set pages" (open a specific page or set of pages), remove comcast.net and enter your preferred domain.

 To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome) select "Settings", in the "Search" section click "Manage Search Engines...", remove "XFinity Search" and add your preferred domain.

 If you continue to have problems with removal of the xfinity.comcast.net redirect, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Tools.
 From the opened menu, select Extensions.
 In the opened window, select Settings (at the left corner of the screen).
 Scroll down to the bottom of the screen.
 Click the Show advanced settings… link.